 - Go on a hike | what to do in Lanquin area?

 What to do in Lanquin and Semuc Champey Guatemala?
 8 x useful tips

 Things to do in Semuc Champey Guatemala

 The first thing you read when you come across Lanquin is Semuc Champey.
-Semuc Champey is a national park, hidden in the mountains of Guatemala, with a series of naturally formed water basins, consisting of crystalclear turquoise river water.
+Semuc Champey is a national park, hidden in the mountains of Guatemala, with a series of naturally formed water basins, consisting of crystal clear turquoise river water.
 It is surrounded by steep mountain cliffs and a lush jungle vegetation.
-It’s breathtaking and you can easily spend the entire day here.
+It is breathtaking and you can easily spend the entire day here.

-Make sure you hike all the way up to the viewpoint!
-It’s one of the best things to do in Semuc Champey because of the incredible top view of the surroundings.
+Make sure you hike all the way up to the viewpoint.
+It is one of the best things to do in Semuc Champey because of the incredible view of the surroundings.
 I found it interesting to go together with a guide, to learn more about the different trees, medicinal plants and herbs.
-But it’s an easy hike you can also do by yourself!
+But it is an easy hike you can also do by yourself!

 Make sure to take a picture of the national flower of Guatemala, La Monja Blanca (the white nun), a nice orchid.
 Depending on the weather conditions you will find her open or closed (closed in my case).
-After the walk you can go for a lovely swim in the pools and scramble from one to another.
+After the walk you can go for a refreshing dip in the pools and scramble from one to another.
 There are lockers available to store your belongings.
-But even if you don’t feel like swimming, there are so many nice spots to just sit and enjoy the area.
+But even if you don’t feel like swimming, there are so many nice spots to just sit down and enjoy the view.